 Now let’s add in the Mexican states.
 Mexico has 32 states, but the following chart shows only 29 of them; I could not find the relevant statistics for the states Oaxaca or Durango, and did not include the state of Quintana Roo here because its growth has been so incredibly rapid since Cancun was developed in the 1970s that to include it would have distorted the entire chart.
 (You can see what that looks like further below).

-As in the Caribbean and Central America, Mexican states have grown faster than American ones.
+As with the Caribbean and Central America, Mexican states have grown faster than American ones.
 As in the US, the fastest-growing Mexican states have tended to be near the US-Mexico border, and near California and Arizona in particular.
 These include the two Baja California’s, Sonora, and Neuvo Leon.

 The big standout, however, is Estado de Mexico (State of Mexico), which includes part of Mexico City.
 In contrast, Ciudad de Mexico, which includes the historic centre of Mexico City, had one of the slowest-growing populations.
 This is similar to America’s District of Columbia, the population of which has actually shrunk since its peak in 1950, even as the population of Washington’s metropolitan area in Virginia and Maryland has grown relatively quickly.